 4. Change in Taste Sensation

-Actions to monitor taste changes:
+How to monitor and address taste changes:

 5. Loose Teeth